kenjennings/Atari-Pet-Frogger/Frogger02/README_V02.md

 The assembly code for the Atari depends on my MADS include library here: https://github.com/kenjennings/Atari-Mads-Includes.

+The MADS 6502 assembler is here: http://http://mads.atari8.info

+I generally build in eclipse from the WUDSN ide.
+WUDSN can be found here: https://www.wudsn.com/index.php

 ---

 **PET FROGGER for Commodore PET 4032**

 (c) November 1983 by John C. Dale, aka Dalesoft

-[Version 00](https://github.com/kenjennings/Atari-Pet-Frogger/blob/master/README_V00.md "Version 00") Ported (parodied) to Atari 8-bit computers November 2018 by Ken Jennings (if this were 1983, aka FTR Enterprises)
+[Version 00](https://github.com/kenjennings/Atari-Pet-Frogger/blob/master/README_V00.md "Version 00") Ported (or parodied) to Atari 8-bit computers November 2018 by Ken Jennings (if this were 1983, aka FTR Enterprises)

-[Version 01](https://github.com/kenjennings/Atari-Pet-Frogger/blob/master/README_V01.md "Version 01") Ported to Atari 8-bit computers December 2018 by Ken Jennings
+[Version 01](https://github.com/kenjennings/Atari-Pet-Frogger/blob/master/README_V01.md "Version 01") Updated for Atari 8-bit computers December 2018 by Ken Jennings

 Version 02, February 2019 continues to maintain the same game play in the same format as prior versions.
 The screen display is still based on the plain text mode (ANTIC mode 2, OS Text Mode 0).
 The Frog is a character and moves in steps the size of a character.
 Everything else about the game internals and operation has been Atari-fied.